Marc Goldstein

-Marc Goldstein, MD, DSc (hon), FACS is an American urologist and the Matthew P. Hardy Distinguished Professor of Reproductive Medicine, and Urology at Weill Cornell Medical College of Cornell University; Surgeon-in-Chief, Male Reproductive Medicine and Surgery; and Director of the Center of Male Reproductive Medicine and Microsurgery at the New York Presbyterian Hospital Weill Cornell Medical Center.
+Marc Goldstein is an American urologist who is the Matthew P. Hardy Distinguished Professor of Reproductive Medicine, and Urology at Weill Cornell Medical College; Surgeon-in-Chief, Male Reproductive Medicine and Surgery; and Director of the Center of Male Reproductive Medicine and Microsurgery at New York Presbyterian Hospital.
 He is Adjunct Senior Scientist with the Population Council's Center for Biomedical Research, located on the campus of Rockefeller University.

-He currently serves on the editorial boards of Journal of Andrology and Microsurgery.
+He serves on the editorial boards of Journal of Andrology and Microsurgery.

-Education and Training
+Education and training

-Dr. Goldstein graduated summa cum laude from the College of Medicine, State University of New York - Downstate Medical Center in Brooklyn, NY in 1972.
+Goldstein graduated from the College of Medicine, State University of New York - Downstate Medical Center in Brooklyn, NY in 1972.
 He worked as a resident in general surgery at Columbia Presbyterian Hospital in New York.
-After three years overseas in the United States Air Force, attaining the rank of Major and flying an F4 Phantom aircraft as a Flight Surgeon, Dr. Goldstein was trained in urology at Downstate Medical Center from 1977 to 1980.
+After three years overseas in the United States Air Force, attaining the rank of Major and flying an F4 Phantom aircraft as a Flight Surgeon, Goldstein was trained in urology at Downstate Medical Center from 1977 to 1980.
 He continued his post-graduate training in reproductive physiology as an AUA scholar at the Population Council, Center for Biomedical Research, located on the campus of Rockefeller University, and at the Rockefeller University Hospital.

-Medical Specialization and Research
+Career and research

-Dr. Goldstein is a specialist in male infertility and scrotal disorders and is internationally renowned for his pioneering work on microsurgical management of male infertility such as vasectomy reversals, varicocelectomy, Hydrocele, Inguinal hernia repair and testis-sparing testicular tumor excision.
+Goldstein is a specialist in male infertility and scrotal disorders and is renowned for his pioneering work on microsurgical management of male infertility such as vasectomy reversals, varicocelectomy, Hydrocele, Inguinal hernia repair and testis-sparing testicular tumor excision.
 He was the first American surgeon to be trained in, and perform, the Chinese method of no-scalpel vasectomy.
 Dr. Goldstein's research has shown that there is a direct link between varicocele and low testosterone and varicocele and loss of fertility in men.
 His research has also shown that the presence of varicoceles can run in families.